CodeThreadest/PredictingTrafficInjuryAccidents/README.md

 #matplotlib
 ####
 Step One:
- Download the dataset from Chicago Traffic Crashes Data and save it as Traffic_Crashes(1).csv.
+ Download the dataset from Chicago Traffic Crashes Data and save it as Traffic_Crashes.csv. https://data.cityofchicago.org/Transportation/Traffic-Crashes-Crashes/85ca-t3if/about_data

 Step Two:
   ensure you download the requirements above.